 Fort Saint-Jean

-DAY 7 | Friday 16th May
+DAY 7 | Saturday 16th May

 Our morning starts with a wonderful private garden in the charming village of Maussane-les-Alpilles, designed by James Basson.
 Jame’s idea that ‘the space between plants’ is at least as important as the space occupied by them is perfectly exemplified here, with a remarkable palette of drought tolerant plants.